 Going Black: The Legacy of Philly Soul Radio

-The idea for doing an audio documentary on the history of Black radio in Philadelphia came to us during a discussion about Black History Month at Mighty Writers, our Philadelphia writing program for city kids.
+The notion for doing an audio documentary on the history of Black radio in Philadelphia began with a discussion about Black History Month at Mighty Writers, our Philadelphia writing program for city kids.

 “All my life I’ve been hearing about Rosa Parks and Martin Luther King in school during Black History Month,” said Nafeesah Cannady, one of our Mighty high school writers.
 “Both are great and historic Black Americans.
 But why aren’t we ever taught about the great Black Americans that came before us right here in Philadelphia.”